Immigrant Justice Leadership Academy

 Colibrí Fellowship for DOJ Accreditation

-The Colibrí Fellowship for DOJ Accreditation is the first of its kind professional fellowship for individuals seeking partial or full Department Of Justice (DOJ) Accreditation.
+The Colibrí Fellowship for DOJ Accreditation is open to immigrant serving nonprofits whether or not they are currently recognized by the DOJ.
 Our goal is to train future non-attorney legal representatives to strengthen the capacity of community-based legal aid organizations.

 The fellowship seeks to: